-(b) Notification number: C/NL/04/02
+(b) Notification number: C/NL/06/01

-(c) Name of the product (commercial and other names): Florigene Moonlite TM(123.2.38)
+(c) Name of the product (commercial and other names): FLORIGENE MoonaquaTM (123.8.12)

-(d) Date of acknowledgement of notification: 9 September 2004
+(d) Date of acknowledgement of notification: 13-10-2006

 E.2.
+Notifier

-Notifier Name of notifier: Florigene Limited (Australia) (a) (b) Address of notifier: 16 Gipps Street, Collingwood, VIC 3066, Australia (c) Is the notifier domestic Importer Yes manufacturer: No In case of an import the name and address of the manufacturer shall be given: Florigene (d) Limited, 16 Gipps Street, Collingwood, VIC 3066, Australia Name and full address of the person established in the Community who is responsible for (e) the placing on the market, whether it be the manufacturer, the importer or the distributor; Ms. Shuna Mitchell Suntory Ltd. Buchanan House 3 St. James's Square, London SW1Y4JU, U.K. Phone 44-20-7839-9370 Fax 44-20-7839-9379 e-mail s.mitchell@suntory-uk.co.uk
+(a) Name of notifier: Florigene Pty.
+Limited (Australia)

+(b) Address of notifier: 1 Park Drive, Bundoora, VIC 3083, Australia

+(c) Is the notifier domestic manufacturer: No Importer Yes

+(d) In case of an import the name and address of the manufacturer shall be given: Florigene Pty.
+Limited, 1, Park Drive, Bundoora, VIC 3083, Australia.

+(e) Name and full address of the person established in the Community who is responsible for the placing on the market, whether it be the manufacturer, the importer or the distributor;

+Ms. Juliette Gray Suntory Ltd. Buchanan House 3 St. James's Square, London SW1Y4JU, U.K. Phone 44-20-7839-9370 Fax 44-20-7839-9379 e-mail juliette.gray@suntory-uk.co.uk

 E.3.
-General description of the product
+General Description of the product

-(a) Name of recipient or parental plant and the intended function of the genetic modification: Recipient plant is Dianthus caryophyllus L. (UK carnation, NL anjer, ESP clavel).
-The product line of the present application consists of a variety in which the flowers have a modified flower colour as the result of genes enabling the biosynthesis of delphinidin pigment in the flowers.
-The flowers also carry an herbicide resistance gene to facilitate selection in vitro. (b) Any specific form in which the product must not be placed on the market (seeds, cut- flower, vegetative parts, etc.) as a proposed condition of the authorization applied for: None (c) Intended use of the product and types of users: The flower product will be sold in the cut flower market in the same way as other carnation flowers.
+Name of recipient or parental plant and the intended function of the genetic modification: (a) Recipient plant is Dianthus caryophyllus L. (UK carnation, NL anjer, ESP clavel).
+The product consists of a carnation variety in which the flowers have a modified flower colour as the result of genes enabling the biosynthesis of delphinidin pigment in the flowers.
+The flowers also carry an herbicide resistance gene to facilitate selection in vitro. (b) Any specific form in which the product must not be placed on the market (seeds, cutflower, vegetative parts, etc.) as a proposed condition of the authorization applied for: None (c) Intended use of the product and types of users: The flower product will be sold in the cut flower market in the same way as other carnation flowers.
 Users include flower importers, flower auctioneers, flower wholesalers, retailers, and florists.
-Flowers will ultimately be sold to the general public. (d) Any specific instructions and/or recommendations for use, storage and handling, including mandatory restrictions proposed as a condition of the authorization applied for: There are no specific requirements. (e) If, applicable, geographical areas within the EU to which the product is intended to be confined under the terms of the authorization applied for: None (f) Any type of environment to which the product is unsuited: None (g) Any proposed packaging requirements: No specific packaging will be used for transport or marketing of the cut-flowers.
-The flowers will be handled according to general practice in handling carnations. (h) Any proposed labeling requirements in addition to those required by law: Imported flowers will include a label in each box stating; "These flowers are genetically modified to alter the flower colour and are only produced for use as an ornamental product." (i) Estimated potential demand: At this stage this is difficult to estimate as the popularity of flower colour is highly sensitive to changes in consumer's taste.
-Currently, the estimated annual consumption in Europe is expected to be between 2.5 and 25 million flower stems. (j) Unique identification codes(s) of the GMO(s): Trade name Florigene codes Unique Identifier number DCII reference Idenumer number DCH reference Identifier fumberBCH referenceFlorigene Moonlite TM123.2.38 (also 40644) FLO-40644-4 Identifier number bCh reference Florigene Moonlite Image: Moonlite 10066
+Flowers will ultimately be sold to the general public. (d) Any specific instructions and/or recommendations for use, storage and handling, including mandatory restrictions proposed as a condition of the authorization applied for: There are no specific requirements. (e) If, applicable, geographical areas within the EU to which the product is intended to be confined under the terms of the authorization applied for: None Any type of environment to which the product is unsuited: None (f) Any proposed packaging requirements: No specific packaging will be used for transport or (g) marketing of the cut-flowers.
+The flowers will be handled according to general practice in handling carnations. (h) Any proposed labeling requirements in addition to those required by law: Product information, including written advice and associated labeling and information will be provided with the imported flowers.
+Proposed wording is; "These flowers are genetically modified to alter the flower colour and are for ornamental use only".
+Estimated potential demand: The popularity of flower colour is highly sensitive to changes in (i) consumer's taste.
+Currently, the estimated annual consumption in Europe is expected to be between 2.5 and 25 million flower stems.

+Unique iden tification codes(s) of the GMO(s): Trade name Florigene codes Unique Identifier number FLORIGENE Moonaqua TM 123.8.12 (also 40689) FLO-40689-6